Jazib-2004/happy-namazi/README.md

-# happy-namazi
-Creating a website for a business based in Karachi.
+Happy Namazi - A REACT based front-end e-commerce application made for a business in Karachi.